SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Methodology

-To reduce collapse under visually homogeneous segments, we regularize the variance of predicted masked latents.
+To reduce collapse under visually homogeneous segments, we regularize the variance of predicted masked latents, corresponding to the \emph{Diversity Regularization} block in Fig.~\ref{fig:method}.
 Let \(\hat{\mathbf{Z}}_m\) be predicted masked latents aggregated over the batch, and let \(\sigma_d\) be the standard deviation of dimension \(d\).
 We use